Cloudbreak mine: Environmental approval

-The approval of the A$2 billion project through the then-Minister for the Environment, Ian Campbell, was criticised because of a number of endangered species in the area of the future mine, among them the incredibly rare night parrot.
-Continuation of the mining project was endangered and, in order to gain EPA approval, the mine had to implement a management plan to ensure that mining activities would not have a negative effect on the species survival in the area.
+The approval of the A$2 billion project through the Minister for the Environment, Ian Campbell, was criticised because of a number of endangered species in the area of the future mine, among them the rare night parrot.
+Continuation of the mining project was endangered and to gain EPA approval the mine had to implement a management plan to ensure that mining activities would not have a negative effect on the species' survival in the area.
 The occurrence of the night parrot in the future mining area was discovered during a 2005 survey, at Minga Well on 12 April 2005, commissioned by FMG, which was carried out by two contract biologists who sighted a small group of the birds.
 Unconfirmed sightings of the bird had been made previously in a nearby area in 2004.